Five 7-Passenger Electric SUVs Worth Waiting For

 The EV9 should be introduced in 2023 as a 2024 model.

-Kia’s sister company Hyundai isn’t forgetting about the 7-passenger electric SUV market.
-The Ioniq 7 is expected in 2024, at the earliest.
+Kia’s sister company Hyundai isn’t forgetting about the seven-passenger electric SUV market.
+The Ioniq 7 is expected in 2024 at the earliest.
 Hyundai should build the Ioniq 7 on the same platform as the EV9, but with a much different interior that is more lounge than a people-hauler.

 The Ioniq 7 is expected to compete directly with the EV9, so it should start at about $50,000 and have a similar range and power.

 Mercedes’ all-electric version of the popular gas-powered GLB became the EQB.
 The EQB is a compact SUV with seating for seven and all of the luxury and technology packages you expect from Mercedes.
 It will have big wheels, a big three-pointed star on the grille, and big power.
-Its third row isn’t super huge, but It can certainly hold your smaller passenger in comfort.
+Its third row isn’t super huge, but It can certainly comfortably hold your smaller passenger.

 Lucid is taking orders now for the Project Gravity SUV.
-If it’s anything like the company’s Lucid Air sedan, it should quickly become a favorite of reviewers.
-Lucid has not released many details of the Gravity, but we know it wills et seven in luxury and will likely be the quickest 7-passenger electric SUV when it arrives, possibly in 2023.
+If it’s anything like the company’s Lucid Air sedan, it should quickly become a favorite of reviewers like InsideEVs.
+Lucid has not released many details of the Gravity, but we know it wills et seven in luxury and will likely be the quickest seven-passenger electric SUV when it arrives, possibly in 2023.